CristinaMartinezG/CristinaMartinezG.github.io/projects/micromouse.md

   - Robotics
   - Arduino
   - C++
-summary: "My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition."
+summary: "My team developed the so called Qing Qube which is meant to be used as a quick and easy way of setting up an automated assembly line."
 ---

 <div class="text-center p-4">